What counts as income

 Usually, what you’re entitled to is based on your income for the last tax year (6 April 2017 to 5 April 2018).

-- pay - your earnings before tax and National Insurance (check your P60 or payslips if you’re employed, or your Self Assessment tax return if you’re self-employed)
+- earnings from your job (or jobs) before tax and National Insurance - check your P60s, P45s or payslips if you’re employed, or your Self Assessment tax return if you’re self-employed

 - benefits from your employer (check your P11D)